giovannianguiano1/DH110-F22-Gio/assignment05/README.md

 * Purpose of Low-fidelity Prototype
   * The purpose of this low-fidelity prototyping is to translate the abstract concepts I have for these features into tangible mock-ups that will allow me to test their functionality.
-Through this, I can delve into the iterative and cyclical process of user research to invesitgate the discovery and evaluiation of my tentative feature and make the necessary revisions to ultimately improve user satisfation and ease of use before entering the high fiedlity prototype stage.
+Through this, I can delve into the iterative and cyclical process of user research to invesitgate the discovery and evaluation of my tentative features and make the necessary revisions to ultimately improve user satisfation and ease of use before entering the high fiedlity prototype stage.